In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 You had to deal with banks, the respective credit card companies, and other additional services that were poorly explained and sold by third parties.

-A stripe set is designed to fix all those problems by making the whole payment process as smooth as possible.
+A stripe set is designed to fix all those problems by making the payment process as smooth as possible.

 The added services on Stripe, such as fraud protection, fixed rates regardless of the network, and an application programming interface (API), allowed the founders of this app to add card processing to their apps quickly.